 What looks like avoidance is often calibration

-People do not avoid information when they are uncertain.
-They seek it, but they seek the specific kind of information that lets them act.
+People do not always avoid information when they are uncertain.
+Often they seek it, but they seek the specific kind of information that lets them act.

 Apply this to the person who orders the same drink at every restaurant.
 They are not refusing to engage with the menu.
 They have already done the engagement, years ago, and arrived at an answer that reliably works.
 The repeated order is the resolution of a past investigation, not the avoidance of a current one.